Last updated on August 3rd, 2021 at 09:40 am

 The new development involves six acres from the base of the Matanzas Bridge to the beach, where TPI Hospitality will build a 254-room Margaritaville Resort hotel, water park, restaurants, stores and more.

-This development, located in the downtown Times Square area around the pier, will remake Fort Myers Beach forever.
+This development, located in the downtown Times Square area around the pier, will remake Fort Myers Beach forever when it opens, probably in 2023.
+(Construction began in mid-2021.)

 For now, though, Fort Myers Beach seems like old school Old Florida.